 Defines the basis for offset specifications in both Top of bit range and Bottom of bit range sections of the block dialog box.

-Settings for the Bit position relative to parameter are:
+Following are the settings for the Bit position relative to parameter.

-Table 27: Bit Position Relative To Parameter
+Table 28: Bit Position Relative To Parameter